rizdiaprilian/MLZoomcamp_2022/Project_2/readme.md

 ### Important Note about environment

-This project used three different environments, with most of parts were done in conda environment:
+This project used three different environments, and progress of this project were entirely run in Windows local machine:

-- a conda environment using python 3.10.8 for working on `EDA_and_feature_engineering.ipynb` and `Forecasting_internet_sales.ipynb` in local machine.
+- a conda environment using python 3.10.8 for working on `EDA_and_feature_engineering.ipynb` and `Forecasting_internet_sales.ipynb`.
 - a conda environment using python 3.9.15 for experimenting image deployment kubernetes in AWS remote.
-- a pipenv using python 3.10. for experimentation and hyperparameter tuning.
-Also taken place is building bentoml and deployment system
+- a pipenv using python 3.10 for ML experiment management and hyperparameter tuning.

 ### Experiment Results